Miracle Match (Australian rules football)

-The 1963 Miracle Match was an Australian rules football game contested in the second half of the 1963 VFL season home-and-away competition’s round 10 "split round" matches.
+The "Miracle Match" is the unofficial title given to the Round 10, 1963 Victorian Football League (VFL) home-and-away match played between Fitzroy and Geelong at Brunswick Street Oval in North Fitzroy on 6 July 1963.
+The game is most notable for winless Fitzroy defeating eventual premiers Geelong in an unfathomable upset, highlighting what would be Wally Clark's only game as coach.
+The performance remains held in such fondness that a book commemorating the win was released in 2014, shortly after the match's fiftieth anniversary.

-The match, between the Fitzroy Football Club and the Geelong Football Club, and attended by 16,221 spectators at the Brunswick Street Oval in North Fitzroy, Victoria, on 6 July 1963, was one of the major highlights of the 1960s, wherein the young, inexperienced (and, for the 1963 season, winless) Fitzroy team unexpectedly, comprehensively — and, for some, "miraculously" — beat the experienced and powerful Geelong team, 9.13 (67) to 3.13 (31): a team that had finished second on the 1962 VFL Ladder, had already won six, and drawn one, of its nine home-and-away matches, and would eventually go on to win the 1963 VFL Grand Final and premiership.
+Attended by 16,221 spectators at Fitzroy's home ground, the match was one of the major highlights of the 1960s, wherein the young, inexperienced and, for the 1963 season, winless Fitzroy team unexpectedly, comprehensively — and, for some, "miraculously" — beat the experienced and powerful Geelong team, 9.13 (67) to 3.13 (31).
+The Cats were a team that had finished second on the 1962 VFL ladder, had already won six, and drawn one, of its nine home-and-away matches, and would eventually go on to win the 1963 VFL grand final and premiership.

-The game was notable for the extensive, detailed, and well-structured team strategies and player-against-player tactics devised by Wally Clark (the stand-in coach-for-the-day), such that, in addition to Fitzroy playing an ideal game on a very muddy and waterlogged Brunswick Street Oval, the Fitzroy players, severally and collectively, not only played an inspired and tenacious game but also completely countered and nullified the experienced Geelong champions Polly Farmer and Bill Goggin, preventing them from combining with one another and, in addition, kept Geelong's full-forward John Sharrock goalless for the match.
+The game was remarkable for the extensive, detailed, and well-structured team strategies and player-against-player tactics devised by stand-in coach-for-the-day Clark, such that, in addition to Fitzroy playing an ideal game on a very muddy and waterlogged Brunswick Street Oval, the Fitzroy players played an inspired and tenacious game that completely nullified the experienced Geelong champions Polly Farmer and Bill Goggin, preventing them from combining their skills with one another and, in addition, kept Geelong's full-forward John Sharrock goalless for the match.